 Data Collection

-As mentioned previously, the data collected for all the trenchless methods analysed here were obtained using CUIRE database and literature search.
+As mentioned above, the data collected for all the trenchless methods analyzed here were obtained using CUIRE database and literature search.

-Once all project costs were adjusted to 2012 costs, said average costs ($/ft) were classified by diameter ranges as shown in Figure 2.7.
-Since diameter ranges are 2”-12”, 12’-24”, 24”-60” for small, medium and large sizes respectively for the HDD Method, there is no cost information given for diameters above 60 inches.
+Once all project costs were adjusted to 2012 costs, said average costs ($/ft) were classified by diameter ranges as shown in Figure 1.1.
+Since diameter ranges are 2″–12″, 12″–24″, and 24″–60″ for small, medium, and large sizes, respectively, for the HDD method, there is no cost information given for diameters above 60 in.

 Data Analysis

-Once the data was gathered, they were analyzed using regression methods.
-As mentioned in Chapter 1, in this chapter there is one response parameter, also called dependable variable, which is price per foot; and two main independent variables or predictors, diameter and length of the pipe.
+Once the data were gathered, they were analyzed using regression methods.
+As mentioned in Chap.
+1, in this chapter there is one response parameter, also called dependable variable, which is price per foot, and two main independent variables or predictors, diameter and length of the pipe.

-Since diameter and length are factors that affect the price of the trenchless Method, Figure 1.7 (a) illustrates the cost ($/ft) depending on the size in inches of the pipe, while Figure 1.7 (b) indicates the cost ($/ft) depending on the length in feet of the same pipe.
+Since diameter and length are factors that affect the price of the trenchless method, Figure 1.28(a) shows the cost ($/ft) depending on the size, in inches, of the pipe, while Figure 1.28(b) shows the cost ($/ft) depending on the length, in feet, of the same pipe.

-Figure 1.7 Average Cost of HDD trenchless method classified by diametre ranges.
+Figure 1.1 Average cost of HDD trenchless method classified by diameter ranges.